Women's League (Switzerland): Second division (SWHL B)

-The SWHL B, previously called the Leistungsklasse B (LKB) and also previously known as the Ligue nationale B (LNB) in French and as the Lega Nazionale B in Italian, is the second tier of the Swiss Women's Hockey League system.
+The SWHL B, previously known as the Leistungsklasse B (LKB) in German, the Ligue nationale B (LNB) in French and the Lega Nazionale B in Italian, is the second tier of the Swiss Women's Hockey League system.

 The team finishing first is declared SWHL B champion and qualifies for a best-of-three playoff against the loser of the top league playdown.
 The team finishing last is relegated in the lower division.

-The ten teams that took part in the 2020–21 season were:
+The ten teams taking part in the 2023–24 season are: